datarobot-community/examples-for-data-scientists/Helper Functions/Time Series/Python/README.md

 **ts_clone_project.py**
 Use this function to clone a TS DataRobot project.
 It will make a complete copy and start autopilot.
 Manipulate the `dtp_spec_for_clone` variable as you see fit if you need to make changes.

+**ts_metrics.py**
+Multiple functions for extracting common accuracy metrics for TS project.

+**ts_modeling.py**
+Functions to create one or multiple DataRobot TS projects.

+**ts_projects.py**
+Multiple functions to manipulate lists of DataRobot TS projects, find out the best models and rerun them on reduced feature lists.